 What is it?

-Caravan/mobile homes – purchase scams
+Caravans and mobile homes purchase scams

-Vehicles are advertised at attractive prices to tempt people into believing they’re getting a good deal, when in reality they simply don’t exist or don’t arrive once paid for.
-Payments are usually requested via bank transfer as opposed to using a recommended secure payment method.
-However, recently criminals are requesting the buyer pays using PayPal.
-The criminal then fails to send a PayPal invoice, at which point the buyer is contacted by someone pretending to be a representative from PayPal and receives a reference and bank account number for payment to be made into.
+However, criminals are also asking people to pay using PayPal invoices to trick them into thinking that all is as it should be.
+Subsequently, the criminal then fails to send an invoice, at which point the buyer is contacted by someone pretending to be a representative from PayPal and receives a reference and bank account number for payment to be made into.
 Ultimately, the buyer doesn’t receive their goods as payment has been made into an account controlled by a criminal so customers should be on the lookout for scams.

-Criminals send out phishing emails advising people how to claim refunds with links leading to fake websites used to steal personal and financial information or used to infect your device with malware.
+Criminals send out phishing emails advising people how to claim refunds with links leading to fake websites that are used to steal personal and financial information or to infect your device with malware.
 These emails may appear to be from airlines, banks, travel providers or other trusted organisations using official branding to convince you they’re genuine.

 Criminals can expertly design websites that seem professional and convincing, using images of luxury villas and apartments that don’t exist to convince you they’re trusted and genuine.
 These are offered for rent, often at discounted prices and require a deposit to be made which is never returned.

 Having your card stolen, falling for a scam, or not being able to use your cards is a huge inconvenience, especially if you are abroad.
 However, following some simple, common sense precautions before, during and after your trip overseas can help minimise your chances of having any difficulties.